 - Write a handwritten invitation to your most loyal donors.
 Make them feel special and woo them in a nostalgic sense with a handwritten request for their presence.

 - Reach out to past attendees who haven’t RSVP’d yet.
-This will make them feel like they are important to you and will remind them to buy tickets if they have forgotten.
-Do not reach out to everyone on your list in a blanket communication telling them to register.
-If you do, and they already have, they’ll likely be concerned you haven’t gotten their RSVP and will contact you needlessly.
+This will make them feel important to you and remind them to buy tickets if they have forgotten.
+Do not contact everyone on your list in a blanket communication telling them to register.
+If you do, and they already have, they’ll likely be concerned you haven’t received their RSVP and will needlessly contact you.

-- Go live as you set up the event the night or morning before.
-This sort of broadcast, using a free social media live stream, gets people excited about attending your event.
+- Go live as you set up the event the night or the morning before.
+Using a free social media live stream, this sort of broadcast excites people about attending your event.

 - Place VIPs on your event board.
 People who give buy-in and advice on something feel an added incentive to see how it turns out, which means they’ll also attend.
 This also helps you build a closer relationship with them.

-- Honor someone at your event and make sure they know you are doing so.
-Honoring one of your VIP donors is a good way to get them there as well as their family and friends.
+- Honor someone at your event and ensure they know you are doing so.
+Honoring one of your VIP donors is a good way to get them and their family and friends there.

 - Place VIP board members’ names on the invitation.
-When people receive an invitation if they recognize a name they feel more obligated and motivated to attend.
+When people receive an invitation, they feel more obligated and motivated to attend if they recognize a name.

 - Reach out to younger attendees.
-Yes, younger people in general don’t have as much money as established older donors, but they have a great interest in “doing good.”
+Younger people generally don’t have as much money as established older donors but are interested in “doing good.”
 Why do sites like Kickstarter and GoFundMe work so well?
 It’s not because they’re bringing in large checks from big donors.
 Most of those campaigns depend upon someone giving a few dollars here and a few dollars there.
 You can shift the event towards a younger demographic.
 They’re interested in helping out.
 They love social media and will tell all of their friends about your event.
 And they’re more likely to attend because they’re not getting hit up for every fundraiser in town.

 - Ask them to attend in person.
-If possible, ask some of your big donors to come to your event when you’re face to face.
-It’s harder for people to turn you down when they’re looking in your eyes.
+If possible, ask some of your big donors to come to your event when you’re face-to-face.
+It’s harder for people to turn you down when they’re looking into your eyes.
 Then get it into their calendar and follow up several times to remind them.